MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 This list defines selected terms that appear frequently in Product Insights and in its supporting documentation.

-## Derived event
+## Refined event

-A derived event is a virtual view of a base event.
-Derived events are used for scoping down a base event for export, or for cleaning up a event containing properties that aren't necessary for exposure or export.
+A refined event is a virtual view of a base event.
+Refined events are used for scoping down a base event for export, or for cleaning up a event containing properties that aren't necessary for exposure or export.

 ## Event